ExLibrisGroup/primo-explore-package/VIEW_CODE/html/README.md

       <div style="font-weight: 600;margin-top:2em;"> Additional Information From the Record:</div>
       <span ng-if="item.pnx.addata.oclcid" atyle="">OCLCID: </span>
       <div dir="auto" ng-repeat="oclcid in item.pnx.addata.oclcid">{{oclcid}}</div>

+**Notice :** Any other link in your template will be removed - for security reasons, we will not allow links other than the link to the record to avoid email exploits.

  ## Examples

  Full examples of email templates can be found in the help files folder folder: